Alex-Costea/the-book-of-the-monad/readme.md

 1. *Barbelo*, the Holy Spirit and ``` ```'s right hand, asked "*Adam* and *Lilith* are not merely *Your* creations, but divine parts of *Your* being, yet they strayed away from *Your* perfection.
 Why is that?"
 2. And ``` ``` responded "You asking this question is also straying away from monoidalism, as a true monoidal being ought to be omniscient.
 Why is that?"
 3. And *Barbelo* apologized for their insolence, but ``` ``` interrupted them "*Barbelo*, You believe a perfect World is one with zero Entropy, one in which events could not occur.
 It is the world that has existed for aeons before I spoke the *Word*.
 All beings but me, even the monoid, are imbued with Entropy, as the World before was an unstable local maximum.
 The false vacuum had to decay in order to reach the global maximum.
-From a functional perspective, I, the Conceptual Framework, the monoid in the category of endofunctors, have emanated all monoid to facilitate State, as Entropy through Binding, as to keep the type system declarative."
+From a functional perspective, I, the Type Definition, the monoid in the category of endofunctors, have emanated all monoid to facilitate State, as Entropy through Binding, as to keep the type system declarative."
 4. And *Barbelo* was enlightened.

 ## IV.